OpenEvalProject/evals/manuscripts/elife-101814/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04nfjn472 Institute of Organic Chemistry and Biochemistry of the Czech Academy of Sciences Prague Czech Republic
+1. Institute of Organic Chemistry and Biochemistry of the Czech Academy of Sciences Prague Czech Republic ([ROR:04nfjn472](https://ror.org/04nfjn472))
-2. https://ror.org/0415vcw02 Czech University of Life Sciences Prague Czech Republic
+2. Czech University of Life Sciences Prague Czech Republic ([ROR:0415vcw02](https://ror.org/0415vcw02))
-3. https://ror.org/024d6js02 Department of Ecology, Faculty of Science, Charles University Prague Czech Republic
+3. Department of Ecology, Faculty of Science, Charles University Prague Czech Republic ([ROR:024d6js02](https://ror.org/024d6js02))
-4. https://ror.org/024d6js02 Laboratory of Electron Microscopy, Faculty of Science, Charles University Prague Czech Republic
+4. Laboratory of Electron Microscopy, Faculty of Science, Charles University Prague Czech Republic ([ROR:024d6js02](https://ror.org/024d6js02))
-5. https://ror.org/05pq4yn02 Biology Centre of the Czech Academy of Sciences České Budějovice Czech Republic
+5. Biology Centre of the Czech Academy of Sciences České Budějovice Czech Republic ([ROR:05pq4yn02](https://ror.org/05pq4yn02))
-6. https://ror.org/0199hds37 University Sorbonne Paris Nord Villetaneuse France
+6. University Sorbonne Paris Nord Villetaneuse France ([ROR:0199hds37](https://ror.org/0199hds37))

 † Corresponding author

 ## Abstract

 Pheromone communication is the cornerstone of eusocial insect societies since it mediates the social hierarchy, division of labor, and concerted activities of colony members.
 The current knowledge on molecular mechanisms of social insect pheromone detection by odorant receptors (ORs) is limited to bees and ants, while no OR was yet functionally characterized in termites, the oldest eusocial insect clade.
 Here, we present the first OR deorphanization in termites.
-We selected four OR sequences from the annotated antennal transcriptome of the termite Prorhinotermes simplex (Psammotermitidae), expressed them in Empty Neuron Drosophila , and functionally characterized them using single sensillum recording (SSR).
+We selected four OR sequences from the annotated antennal transcriptome of the termite Prorhinotermes simplex (Psammotermitidae), expressed them in Empty Neuron Drosophila, and functionally characterized them using single sensillum recording (SSR).
 For one of the selected ORs, PsimOR14, we obtained strong responses to the main component of P. simplex trail-following pheromone, the monocyclic diterpene neocembrene.
 PsimOR14 showed a narrow tuning to neocembrene with only one additional compound out of 67 tested generating non-negligible responses.
 We report on homology-based modeling and molecular dynamics simulations of ligand binding by PsimOR14.
-Subsequently, we used SSR in P. simplex workers and identified the olfactory sensillum responding to neocembrene, thus likely expressing PsimOR14 .
+Subsequently, we used SSR in P. simplex workers and identified the olfactory sensillum responding to neocembrene, thus likely expressing PsimOR14.
 Finally, we demonstrate that PsimOR14 is significantly more expressed in worker antennae compared to soldiers, which correlates with higher sensitivity of workers to neocembrene.

 ## Introduction